 Actually, if we tune the energy level and $\hbar$ such that

-the OTOCs for the energy eigenstate show the exponential developments.
-See FIG.~\ref{Fig-ene-cr}.
-We observe that both of the OTOC $\langle [x(t),p(0)] \rangle $ and $\langle [x(t),p(0)]^2 \rangle $ show the exponential growths with the Lyapunov exponent $\lambda_{\rm saddle}$ as we take $\hbar \to 0$.
-This limit is analogous to the double-scaling limit in the non-critical string theories \cite{Klebanov:1991qa,Ginsparg:1993is,Polchinski:1994mb, Nakayama:2004vk}, and we call this energy as the critical energy.
+the OTOCs for the energy eigenstate show the exponential developments (see Fig.~\ref{Fig-ene-cr}).
+We observe that both the OTOCs $\langle [x(t),p(0)] \rangle $ and $\langle [x(t),p(0)]^2 \rangle $ show the exponential growth with the Lyapunov exponent $\lambda_{\rm saddle}$ as we take $\hbar \to 0$.
+This limit is related to the double-scaling limit in the noncritical string theories \cite{Klebanov:1991qa,Ginsparg:1993is,Polchinski:1994mb, Nakayama:2004vk}, and we call this energy $E_{\rm cr}$ the critical energy.